gesistsa/oolong/paper/paper.md

 This package focuses on semantic validation for three reasons:
 First, there is existing architecture for conducting statistical validation and predictive validation.
 Topic modeling packages such as `text2vec` [@selivanov2020tex2vec], `topicmodels` [@bettina2011topicmodels], and `textmineR` [@jones2019textminer] provide functions to calculate metrics such as perplexity and semantic coherence.
 Packages such as `stminsights` [@schwemmer2018stminsights] and `LDAvis` [@sievert2015ldavis] offer additional qualitative methods for predictive validation.
 As of writing, `tosca` [@koppers2020tosca] is the only package dealing with semantic validation.
 But the text-based interface might pose challenges to human annotators and it can only support topic models from the `lda` package [@change2015lda].

 Second, results from statistical validation do not always agree with those from semantic validation.
 For example, a topic model with a lower perplexity does not have a better interpretability [@chang2009reading].
 Of course, there are also metrics from statistical validation that are shown to be correlated with semantic validity, e.g. semantic coherence [@mimno2011optimizing].
-Calculation of semantic coherence is recommended in the best practice paper by @maier2018applying.
+But this correlation is also dependent on the text material.
+For example, @fan2019assessing show that semantic coherence is weakly correlated at best with human assessment, when the text material used for training a topic model has some frequent terms.
+But still, calculation of semantic coherence is recommended in the best practice paper by @maier2018applying.
 Nonetheless, conducting only statistical validation is not adequate because these three validation operations supplement each other.

 Finally, predictive validation is dependent on research questions and thus it is difficult to be generalized as a reusable software framework.
 Additionally, the relationship between external (sociopolitical) events and the results from automated content analysis tools is usually what social scientists are eager to study, cf. using topic models for information retrieval [@yi2008evaluating].
 We do not believe social scientists would ignore conducting any form of predictive validation.